Omikhleia/JSBON/README.md

     - All other numbers: tag 0x09 and 64-bit float value,
   - String: tag 0x16 and Count value as index in the string TOS,
   - Date: tag 0x20 and 64-bit float value,
-  - Object (by reference): tag 0x07 and 32-bit unsigned reference index: position in the binary stream before the TOS are added.
+  - Object or Array (by reference): tag 0x07 and 32-bit unsigned reference index: position in the binary stream before the TOS are added,
-  - Object (by value): tag 0x30, Count value specifiying the number of properties, and then each property with a Count value as index to the property TOS, and the value.
+  - Object (by value): tag 0x30, Count value specifiying the number of properties, and then each property with a Count value as index to the property TOS, and the value,
-  - Array: tag 0x31, Count value for number of elements and then all elements
+  - Array (by value): tag 0x31, Count value for number of elements and then all elements,
-  - Uint8Array: tag 0x32, Count value for number of bytes, and then the contents of the Uint8Array itself
+  - Uint8Array: tag 0x32, Count value for number of bytes, and then the contents of the Uint8Array itself,
 - Count values are encoded according to their size:
-  - Short values 0..127 are encoded in a single unsigned byte
+  - Short values 0..127 are encoded in a single unsigned byte,
-  - 0x80 and 16-bit unsigned value
+  - 0x80 and 16-bit unsigned value,
-  - 0x81 and 32-bit unsigned value
+  - 0x81 and 32-bit unsigned value,
 - Some tags are reserved for future use.

 While not necessarily optimal (and not an aim it itself), this seems to achive a good compression ratio.
 Very small objects will likely require more bytes than their JSON encoding, but on large objects with lots of repeated property names (e.g. GeoJSON), the binary encoding may be 20-50% smaller the raw JSON.
 Your mileage may vary depending on your data set.